bunnicash/archinstall/README.md

 ## Useful Information
 - Use an EFI system, enable EFI mode when using VM's
-- For the partitioning wizard, have a disk with >=100GB (Use sensible SWAP and ROOT partition sizes)
+- For the partitioning wizard, have a disk with >=100GB
-- Using WiFi, you'll have to set it up (iwctl/iw): *iw dev wlan0 connect SSID* (SSID with spaces, type: "SSIDpart1 part2")
+- Using WiFi from the start, set it up using iwctl/iw: *iw dev wlan0 connect SSID* (SSID with spaces: "SSIDpart1 part2")
-- Nvidia users are encouraged to edit the pre-made X11 config at /etx/X11/xorg.conf e.g for custom DPI scaling
+- Nvidia users are encouraged to edit the pre-made X11 config at /etx/X11/xorg.conf e.g for custom DPI scaling!
-- When typing names, e.g for folders or programs in the terminal, press tab to autocomplete <br><br>
+- Be faster: When typing things into the terminal, press tab to auto-complete <br><br>

 ## Features
 - [x] Keymap setup, automated disk formatting/partitioning, bootloader setup (systemd-boot/grub)